ragsns/javaone-cloudfoundry-hol/ex6/README.md

 Note down the Instance details such as below.

 ```
-Instance hosted at  172.17.0.160:46406
+Instance hosted at  10.254.2.154:61162
 ```

-In the browser, hit the button "KILL APP" and continually refresh the page.
+In the browser, hit the button "KILL APP" and **immediately** and continually refresh the page.
 At some point you should see a "Page Not Found" message which indicates the application is not running.

-At some point the application will be restarted and this time the Instance details will be different.
+After a while (**it may take a few minutes**) the application will be restarted and this time the Instance details will be different.

 ```
-Instance hosted at  172.17.0.162:45087
+Instance hosted at  10.254.2.34:61134
 ```

 Just like that, with absolutely nothing required to be done by the application developer we see how health monitoring of the application is being done by the platform.